CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 Usually, this function will does pre-simulation steps that are only need to be executed once.
 In our dummy example, it creates a template raster and a storage list for our species abundance outputs (which will also be rasters).
-Notice that the only argument to `abundanceInit` is the `sim` `simList` object, which is also its only output.
+Notice that the only argument to `abundanceInit` is `sim`, a `simList` object that is also its only output.

 ```r